hammerspacecouk/hammerspacecouk.github.io/_posts/2017-07-01-tube-alert.md

       AllowedHeaders: ['*']
 ```

 AWS recommend that your naming structure of files in your bucket is as spread/random as possible.
-This is because the files are partitioned to different servers according to filename **(add link)**.
+This is because the files are [partitioned to different servers](http://docs.aws.amazon.com/AmazonS3/latest/dev/request-rate-perf-considerations.html) according to filename.
 If all your files are similar in filename then you risk all your requests coming from the same server which can result in lower performance.
 A "folder" in S3 is only virtual so it is part of the filename.
 For this reason our static bucket will not have any folders.
+It's unlikely TubeAlert will reach the level of traffic that this becomes a concern, but it is a good practice habit to follow.

 We want the static files to be cached for a long time (1 year), so the filename contains the hash of the contents.
 If the contents change then the filename will change.
 It also solves the AWS sharding recommendations by putting this hash at the front.